Scheduled MonumentsEnglandRoman fortlet 40m SSW of Castle Fields

 Roman fortlet 40m SSW of Castle Fields is a scheduled monument protected by Historic England under reference 1007171.
 View the official record →

-The Roman fortlet situated 40 metres south-south-west of Castle Fields is a small auxiliary fort of the Roman period, likely dating to the first or second century AD.
+The Roman fortlet located 40 metres south-south-west of Castle Fields in Cumberland is a small auxiliary military installation dating to the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007171.

 Roman fortlet 40m SSW of Castle Fields is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007171.